 The fermentation process is slow, but the preparation is a snap: Line the bottom of a clean crock or jar with grape or currant leaves.
 Clean the vegetables, add any spices you prefer, and place them in the crock.
-Mix up the brine (see below) and pour it over the vegetables to cover well.
+Mix up the brine and pour it over the vegetables to cover well.
 Top the crock with leaves before weighting it with an inverted dinner plate or lid.
-It is essential to weight the vegetables so that they stay submerged, lest the batch be spoiled.
+It's essential to weight the vegetables so that they stay submerged, lest the batch be spoiled.
 Discard and replace leaves as scum forms.

 Fermentation begins within a few days.
 When it slows, your pickles will be ready in one to six weeks, depending on the vegetables and the room temperature.
 Let taste be the final determination.
 Cucumbers are usually ready at two to three weeks, when they turn a translucent olive green color.
 Remove the bag of pickling spices.
 Place brined pickles in clean jars, covered with their own boiling-hot brine, top with sterile lids, and process in a canner (10 minutes for pint jars; 15 for quart jars).
 Store at room temperature.
-For more detailed canning instructions, check out Home Canning Basics

 Basic Pickle Brine Recipe